mmistakes/minimal-mistakes/_drafts/project-loom.md

 Exception in thread "main" java.lang.OutOfMemoryError: unable to create native thread: possibly out of memory or process/resource limits reached
 ```

-The above example shows how we wrote concurrent programs was constrained until now.
+The above example shows how we wrote concurrent programs that were constrained until now.

-From its inception, Java has been a language that tried to strive for simplicity.
-In concurrent programming, this means that we should try to write programs as if the were sequential.
+Java has been a language that has tried to strive for simplicity since its inception.
+In concurrent programming, we should write programs as if they were sequential.
 In fact, the more straightforward way to write concurrent programs in Java is to create a new thread for every concurrent task.
 This model is called _one task per thread_.

-In such approach, every thread can use its own local variable to store information, and the need to share mutable state among threads, which is the well-known "hard part" of concurrent programming, drastically decreases.
-However, using such approach, we can easily reach the limit of the number of threads that we can create.
+In such an approach, every thread can use its own local variable to store information.
+The need to share mutable states among threads, the well-known "hard part" of concurrent programming, drastically decreases.
+However, using such an approach, we can easily reach the limit of the number of threads we can create.

-As we said in the article concerning Kotlin Coroutines, a lot of different approaches risen during the past years to overcome the above problem.
-Reactive programming and async/await approaches are two of the most popular.
+As we said in the article concerning Kotlin Coroutines, many different approaches have risen during the past years to overcome the above problem.
+Reactive programming and async/await strategies are two of the most popular.

-The reactive programming initiatives tries to overcome the lack of thread resources building a custom DSL to declarative describe the flow of data, and let the framework handle concurrency.
-However, the DSL tends to be very hard to understand and to use, losing the simplicity that Java tries to give us.
+The reactive programming initiatives try to overcome the lack of thread resources by building a custom DSL to declaratively describe the data flow and let the framework handle concurrency.
+However, DSL is tough to understand and use, losing the simplicity that Java tries to give us.

-Also the async/await approach, such as Kotlin coroutines, has its own problems.
-Despite the fact that it aims is to to model the _one task per thread_ approach, it can't rely on any native JVM construct.
-For example, Kotlin coroutines based the whole story on _suspending functions_, i.e. functions that can suspend a coroutine.
-However, the suspension is completely based upon non-blocking IO, which we can achieve using libraries based on Netty for example.
+Also, the async/await approach, such as Kotlin coroutines, has its own problems.
+Even though it aims to model the _one task per thread_ approach, it can't rely on any native JVM construct.
+For example, Kotlin coroutines based the whole story on _suspending functions_, i.e., functions that can suspend a coroutine.
+However, the suspension is wholly based upon non-blocking IO, which we can achieve using libraries based on Netty, for example.
 However, not every task can be expressed in terms of non-blocking IO.
-In the end, we must divide our program in two parts: one that is based on non-blocking IO (suspending functions), and one that is not.
-This is a very hard task, and it is not easy to do it correctly.
-Moreover, we loose again the simplicity that we want to have in our programs.
+Ultimately, we must divide our program into two parts: one based on non-blocking IO (suspending functions) and one that does not.
+This is a challenging task; it takes work to do it correctly.
+Moreover, we lose again the simplicity that we want to have in our programs.

-The above are some of the reasons why the JVM community is looking for a better way to write concurrent programs.
+The above are reasons why the JVM community is looking for a better way to write concurrent programs.
 Project Loom is one of the attempts to solve the problem.
 So, let's introduce the first brick of the project: _virtual threads_.

 ## 3. How to Create a Virtual Thread